Film and culture writer

 Old, new, big, or small – I’ll watch and write about anything.
 I’m interested in post-war British cinema, and my academic work has applied gender theory to the films of Ealing Studios and Powell and Pressburger.
-I have developed this through my Substack blog and podcast, Listen to Lillian.
+I continue my research on my Substack blog and podcast, Listen to Lillian.

-Whilst reading history at Trinity College, Cambridge I reached the semi-final of BBC’s University Challenge and became president of the Cambridge University Quiz Society.
-I also spent a year as the college’s LGBT+ Officer and introduced measures to accommodate self-expression.
-In 2020 I graduated with an MPhil in Film and Screen Studies, and in 2021 I appeared on Brain of Britain and Mastermind.
-I now work full time on University Challenge as a researcher, writing picture and music questions.
+Whilst reading history at Trinity College, Cambridge, I reached the semi-finals of BBC’s University Challenge.
+I continued quizzing during my MPhil in Film and Screen Studies, appearing on Brain of Britain, Mastermind, and Counterpoint.
+After graduating, I worked on University Challenge as a researcher, writing picture and music questions from 2020 until 2023.

 I’m always looking for opportunities to branch out and contribute to cultural discourse.
 I am always available to give talks, introductions, or appear on podcasts, which have included speaking at the BFI, on several BBC TV and radio programmes, and discussing the relationship between film and neurodiversity on the Autism Through Cinema podcast.